-4.1 To address the unprecedented cost of food and energy currently faced by providers of residential and nursing care at present.
+- 4.1 To address the unprecedented cost of food and energy currently faced by providers of residential and nursing care at present. - 4.2 To ensure equity of financial support in respect of unprecedented costs across the residential and nursing care home sector but reflect that for smaller care homes the energy bills do not form such a large part of the overall costs incurred.